why shop manta sleep

 This mask has detachable eye cups and an adjustable head strap.
 The strap secures around your head with a micro hook and loop fastener.
 It's suitable for all adult head shapes.

 Meanwhile, the cups attach to the strap with the same type of fastener.
-Position them anywhere within the interior of the mask to cover your eyes completely.
+Position them anywhere within the mask's interior to cover your eyes completely.

 Circular indentations at their centers keep the pressure directly off your eyes while evenly distributing gentle weight where it counts.